 Scholarships at this institution are categorized into two groups, institutional scholarships (those funded by SCCC or the SCCC Foundation) and outside scholarships (those funded by other organizations, such as private companies, etc.).
 Institutional scholarship recipients are selected by a designated scholarship committee using the student's information provided on a completed SCCC Scholarship Application.
 Outside scholarship recipients are selected by the different organizations and are based on their own unique criteria.
-Other outside scholarships require application through the organization. https://sccc.edu/static/web/students/financial-aid/external-scholarships.html
+Other outside scholarships require application through the organization.
+External Scholarships | SCCC